Fort Irwin National Training Center: Description

 The NTC at Fort Irwin continues to serve as one of the US Army's main training centers.
 All US military services, as well as other government agencies and some foreign military units train at the NTC.
 A common tradition for any visiting military unit is to paint their sign on one of the rock formations near the main gate.
 Units of all types and locations are represented.

 NTC training is not easy.
 The exercises incorporate complex scenarios exposing the units to detailed hybrid threats.
 Facing a strong opposing force and an insurgent force, at the same time, they must assist local people in towns and villages in the area in any way possible.

 One of the NTC features is the presence of 12 mock-up "villages" used to train troops in Military Operations in Urban Terrain (MOUT) prior to their deployment.
 Collectively known as the fictional country of Atropia, these villages have religious sites, hotels, traffic circles, etc. filled with foreign 'locals'.
 These are Arabic speaking roleplaying actors portraying government officials, local militia, police, military, villagers, street vendors and insurgents.
 They will confront the military with all kinds of all-day problems.

 The largest two villages are known as Razish and Ujen, the closest located about 30 minutes from the main part of the post.
 The largest village has 585 buildings that can engage an entire brigade combat team into a fight.
 The training uses simulated and live Unmanned Aircraft Systems (UAS), the Multiple Integrated Laser Engagement System (MILES) and incorporates multi-national forces and social media actions.

 Observer, Controller and Trainers (OCTs) are embedded with the training units from brigade down to platoon level.
 Some villages are completely instrumented, including video recording, to assist the OC/T teams in providing feedback to the training unit.

 Geography

 A United States Geological Survey map showing the Fort Irwin National Training Center boundary, drainage basin boundaries, and areas of interest.

 Fort Irwin has a total area of 2,579.77 km2.
 0.3277 km^{2} of this area is water, according to the United States Census Bureau.
 The CDP covers an area of 7.1 mi2, all of it land.

 The Goldstone Deep Space Communications Complex is within its territory on the western side.
 The ZIP Code is 92310.
 The reservation is inside area codes 442 and 760.

 Climate

-Fort Irwin has a cold desert climate within the Köppen Climate Classification system, abbreviated "BWk" on climate maps.
+Fort Irwin has a hot desert climate within the Köppen climate classification system, abbreviated "BWh" on climate maps.